AriFordsham/GHCWiki/building/quick-start.md

 # Quick Start: building and installing GHC

-If you are an aspiring GHC developer, you may want to read the [Newcomers](newcomers) page first.
+If you are an aspiring GHC developer, you may want to read the [Contributing](contributing) page first.

 To build GHC, first make sure to: